owncloud-archive/promo/README.md

 ## Presentation

-This presentation is a good start, with simple dark blue background and white [FreeSans](http://www.gnu.org/software/freefont/) for text.
+This presentation is a good start, with simple dark blue background and white FreeSans (outdated, use Open Sans now) for text.
 But it’s a bit old: It was done in 2011 and first held at [RMLL Strasbourg](http://2011.rmll.info/Presenting-ownCloud), and again at [PHP Usergroup Stuttgart (German)](http://www.phpugs.de/archives/161-Treffen-04.2012,-Vortrag-Vorstellung-des-Projektes-ownCloud.html).
 It would need to be updated, especially the screenshots.